50 milliseconds. That’s all the time you get before visitors to your website reach their first impression.

 Visitors are going to search alternative options and compare the price, features, quality and design of products or services.
 They do it at grocery stores and retail stores with Google and Amazon searches.
 They'll do it with your business too.

 So, how can you inform visitors there isn't a better alternative?
 By creating your own comparison chart that lists the features that differ between you and the competition.
-I did this with my website audit comparison chart to help my audience understand the difference between Bento Sites, other web designers and SEOs.
-It also helped me to improve my offer by differentiating my service.
+This also helps to differentiate your offer.

 Reduce bounce rates and increase conversions by creating your own comparison chart.